hybridcattt/hybridcattt.com/_posts/2021-06-24-how-to-start-testing.md

 ---
 layout: post
-title:  "Unit testing: a pragmatic guide on where to start"
+title:  "Unit testing: the pragmatic guide on where to start"
 tags:
 - Unit testing
 #medium_link: https://medium.com/@hybridcattt/building-a-well-rounded-website-essentials-822a27a46cad?source=friends_link&sk=e11724a15e3bfa5a61a728397d1dbe0d
-excerpt: How to start practicing unit tests when you're unsure where to start
+excerpt: So you decided to start unit testing the code in your project.
+If you feel uncertain about where to start, this article is for you.
+I cover real questions that arise when you are beginning your testing journey, and you'll get pragmatic advice on how to get going and iterate forward more confidently, at your own pace.

 #image: /assets/posts/website-essentials/img_twitter.jpg
 #twitter:
 #card: summary_large_image